ignu/eberron2025/content/Factions/Aminat Materials.md

-A business under [[House Lyrandar]] dealing in rare and magical materials.
+A business under [[House Lyrandar]] dealing in rare and magical materials, Aminat Materials (a subsidiary of Lyrandar Acquisitions) was previously run by Iapetus and Kinsa d'Lyrandar.
+After their passing, their daughter Iansa was designated as their successor.
+However, her succession is currently being impeded by The Shareholders.
+Employees of Aminat Materials include Pallas Rove'neerm and Drevan d'Lyrandar.